yuemingmuma/Compass-Calibration/README.md

 # Compass-Calibration
-An implementation example of compass calibration alogrithm  when using compass in under magnetic interference
+An implementation example of compass calibration alogrithm  when using compass under magnetic interference